dart-lang/language/accepted/future-releases/3009-inference-using-bounds/design-document.md

 generated from the bound of the type variable after completing the first four steps of the CSSTV algorithm.
 The new constraint is then added to the set of existing constraints (1).
-Then the solution for the type variable is computed form the updated constraint set (3).
+Then the solution for the type variable is computed from the updated constraint set (3).

 ```mermaid
 block-beta